Cohee1207/SillyTavern-Tools/README.md

 # Function Tools Collection

-Provides a set of [function tools](https://docs.sillytavern.app/for-contributors/function-calling/) that provide useful utilities for your chats.
+A set of [function tools](https://docs.sillytavern.app/for-contributors/function-calling/) that provide useful utilities for your chats.

 ## Installation